rokmohar/Knapsack-C/README.md

 Knapsack-C
 ==========

-Knapsack solution in ANSI C. It calculates the solotion using the linked lists.
+Knapsack solution in ANSI C. It calculates the solotion using the linked list.
+It is an optiomal soltion for the problem.